Top 10 tips for skiing on a budget

 - Brides Les Bains in France's Three Valleys is connected by cable car to the exclusive high-altitude resort of Meribel.
 Brides Les Bains may not have the same level of lively nightlife, but you'll save a bundle on your accommodation.

-- Les Menuires and Val Thorens give you access to the magnificent Three Valley ski area without the inflated price tag.
+- Les Menuires and Saint-Martin-De-Belleville give you access to the magnificent Three Valley ski area without the inflated price tag.
 They are chilled and laid back, too, so if you want all the fun of the largest ski area in the world without the hype, these resorts are ideal.

 - Head to Fieberbrunn in Austria, instead of Saalbach-Hinterglemm to access the same vast Skicircus valley in a more peaceful setting and with lower prices.